funnbot/deya_notes/Player motivation and progression.md

 **Primary motivation**

-Primary motivation is to collect the rare items the witch has asked the #PC to get in order for her to turn them back into a human, hopefully overtime the #PC will learn to love the town and residents of #Dia_Luna and when all items are collected and given to the witch they can decide to stay and continue their life as a mo
+Primary motivation is to collect the rare items the witch has asked the #PC to get in order for her to turn them back into a human, hopefully overtime the #PC will learn to love the town and residents of #Dia_Luna and when all items are collected and given to the witch they can decide to stay and continue their life as a monster or a human on their farm with all the new friends they’ve made

 What is your player’s primary motivation?
 What thing drives them in life?
 (See the talks and pdf in further reading for examples.)

 **Secondary motivations**

+Potentially mon ey,

 What other motivations drive your player, if any.